foss-for-synopsys-dwc-arc-processors/embarc_applications/ilight_smartdevice/README.md

 	**"Say" words** to you by shaking the iLight, and you can set the words via the iOS App.

 ### iOS App
-iLight can be controlled by the [IOS App][35].
+iLight can be controlled by the [iLight IOS App][35].
 Download it from the Appstore.
 Then, you can change the iLight's working mode using it, and it will be easier to modify the configuratons of iLight.
 For example, change the brightness in Running mode, Riding mode or Alarm mode, etc.

 ![app_pic][1]

 #### Q&A
 * How to **connect** it to the iLight?

-	The App will connect the iLight automatically **as soon as starting up**, entering the default password: **000000**.
+	The App will connect the iLight automatically as soon as starting up, entering the default password: *000000*.
 Restart it when it fails.

 * How to refresh the **weather**？

 	The iLight gets weather information by the App in weather mode.
-Click **City select button** to choose the city, and the default is **Wuhan, CN**.
+Click **City select button** to choose the city, and the default is *Wuhan, CN*.
 Then, The App will get weather information automatically.
 If you want more information about the weather, click **Refresh button**.
 Then, the app will send it to the iLight to show.

 * Can it show **Chinese character** in the fans mode?